infn-datacloud/im-connector/im_connector/im_library/README.md

 Thorough type hints guide the user in the object creation process.

+The complete catalog of all available IM request objects is under `client/im_requests`.
+One python file contains the definition of a single request and of all its dependencies.

 ### Credential header components

 Similarly to the request types, authorization credentials are represented by the `IMCredentialComponentBase` class, which provides a common interface to manipulate request headers.

 For each cloud provider, a concrete credential component is defined.

+The complete catalog of the currently implemented credential components is under `header/credential_components`.
+One python file contains the definition of a single credential.

 ### Usage example